maltewirz/code-challenges/src/computer-science/system-design/systemDesignPrimer.md

     * Basically available - guarantee of availability
     * Soft state - system may change over time, even without input
     * Eventual Consistency -  System will become consistent over a period of time.
+* Federation DB
+  * Federation splits up DB by function, e.g. users, products.
+Enables parallel writing.
+  * Disadvantage: Not effective if huge functions or tables are required, adds complexity.
-* Partitioning / Sharding Data
+* Sharding DB
   * Sharding enables storing data in different nodes.
 Consistent hashing enables this by ensuring that every time we scale up or down, we do not have to re-arrange all the keys.
+  * e.g. userbase with 2 nodes -> User A-F and User G-Y
+  * Like Federation, less traffic, less replication, more cache hits.
+  * Disadvantage: Update needed for app logic, complex SQL queries when multiple shards have to be joined.

+* Denormalization
+  * Improve read performance of DB at expense of write performance by adding redundant data.
+Also mitigates complex queries when sharding is in place.
+  * Disadvantage: Increases complexity for updating data.
+Might perform worse under heavy write load.

+* SQL tuning
+  * Tuning by benchmarking Db and identifying bottlenecks of slow queries.
+  * Tighten Schema: CHAR instead of VARCHAR, TEXT for large blocks of text.
+  * Good indices: Columns that you are querying could be faster with indices.

 * Optimistic vs pessimistic locking (Sharepoint vs Google Docs)
-  * Optimistic: Only before commiting the transaction, you check if the record was updated.
+  * Optimistic: Only before committing the transaction, you check if the record was updated.
   * Pessimistic: Acquire all locks beforehand, then commit transaction.
 * Consistency
   * Strong: You reads are guaranteed to see the latest write (RDBMS)